-I was born and raised in Montreal and it is rightfully a hot tourist destination — it has great food, lovely views, a fun party scene, and is easy to get to.
-So I thought I’d put together a post on what to see, do, and eat, in the city, with additional notes to follow for fellow celiacs who need to be a bit more careful about what they eat.
+I was born and raised in Montreal and it is rightfully a hot tourist destination: it has great food, lovely views, a fun party scene, and is easy to get to.
+So I thought I’d put together a post on what to see, do, and eat, in the city, with additional notes to follow for fellow celiacs who need to be more careful about what they eat than the average tourist.

 Below, you’ll find my thoughts on what to see and how to make the most of a cold winter visit, as well as the best rooftop bars and my picks for restaurants that you absolutely ought to try.

 My Opinionated Guide to Montreal: What do See, Do, and Eat

 My Favourites for What To Do in Montreal